All Episodes

 Oh, it was one of the thrills of my life.

-But what concerns me is I saw Martha McCallum on Fox News uh interview a female press aide for Obama, and she said Obama is considering invoking the 14th Amendment, and he thinks he has the right to do so, and he can go ahead and on his own increase the debt limit here, and um the crisis will be averted.
+But what concerns me is I saw Martha McCallum on Fox News interview a female press aide for Obama, and she said Obama is considering invoking the 14th Amendment, and he thinks he has the right to do so, and he can go ahead and on his own increase the debt limit here, and the crisis will be averted.

-That that isn't gonna happen.
+That isn't going to happen.

-We dealt with that what three weeks ago, three weeks ago in profound detail.
+Now, this 14th Amendment business, we dealt with that, what, three weeks ago, three weeks ago in profound detail.

-What you need to know about this is quite simply, the 14th Amendment does not authorize the President of the United States to spend money.
+What you need to know about this is, quite simply, the 14th Amendment does not authorize the President of the United States to spend money.

 It does not.

-They're taking out of context one sentence in the 14th Amendment.
+They are taking out of context one sentence in the 14th Amendment.

 They are ignoring a couple of Supreme Court decisions.